ethereum-optimism/OPerating-manual/Law of Chains.md

 **9. Interpretation.**

-  1. In interpreting the scope, authority, and meaning of the Law of Chains, the guiding principles contained in the Working Constitution 10 will apply as follows:
+  1. In interpreting the scope, authority, and meaning of the Law of Chains, the guiding principles contained in the [Working Constitution](https://gov.optimism.io/t/working-constitution-of-the-optimism-collective/) will apply as follows:
      - **Governance minimization.** The OP Stack and OP Chains should be designed, operated, and governed in a manner that progressively and programmatically (a) removes the ability of ecosystem participants to violate the Law of Chains and therefore (b) removes the need for Optimism Governance to proactively enforce it.
 For example, future releases of the OP Stack should enable:
        - Chain Governors to exercise Chain Governor Protections via (and solely to the extent permitted by) configurable parameters that are encoded and enforced at the Protocol Contract level.
        - Anyone to act as a Proposer permissionlessly, removing the ability of any single Proposer to censor User withdrawals.